The Izzy Scoop—Trademarked

 Twelve years ago, when we were exploring the idea of making ice cream as a business, we had a discussion with a seasoned ice cream maker about how important it was to let the customers taste the ice cream when they came into the shop.
 His point was that with all of the flavors available, you wanted to try to make sure that person was served the flavor they were dreaming of.
 He stressed something else as well: that you should strive to provide the customer with a little something extra.

 Jeff was inspired by the conversation and shortly afterward, created the Izzy scoop.
-Today it is our signature, a metaphor that physically demonstrates our approach to business—it’s the little extra.
+Today it is our signature, a metaphor that physically demonstrates our approach to business—it’s the little extra step that makes a big difference.

 As a small business, we think it is important to protect your creative and intellectual work so that other, perhaps larger companies, won’t benefit from your ideas without paying the innovators.
 Today, if an ice cream shop wants to put a little scoop on top of their cone and call it the Itty Bitty or some other imitation of the Izzy, they have to license it through us.
 Our trademarked scoop also means we are now in the position of having to enforce our trademark, so if we come across our familiar Izzy Scoop on a cone that is not ours, we’ll have to kindly tell the owners to stop putting that little scoop on their cones unless they license it.